From our first weekend in Riga, we fell for Latvia’s capital, a charming city that instantly endears itself to you.

 Visit the Art Nouveau Museum

 Stop by the Art Nouveau Museum in Alberta St to gaze from the foyer at this incredible staircase.
 That you can do for free, entry to the museum will cost a few Euro.

 Address: Alberta iela 12, Centra rajons, Rīga, LV-1010, Latvia.

 Entry: Adults 5 Euro, Students/Seniors 3 Euro.

 Explore Riga Old Town

-The heart of Riga.
-The UNESCO listed Old Town is incredibly picturesque.
+The heart of Riga, the UNESCO listed Old Town is undeniably picturesque.
 Narrow cobblestone streets wind their way past restaurants, museums, galleries and medieval churches, unexpectedly opening up onto squares bustling with street cafes and markets.

 Exploring Old Town Riga is an excellent way to spend a day in Riga, and the best way is to lose yourself, meandering the streets and ancient alleyways.

 Grab a Free Map of Riga Old Town

 If you are short on time, stop in at the tourist information centre and pick up a town map to help you find the highlights because there are many.
 Enough to keep you busy for an entire day.